Rare Genetic Mutation Causes Family To Feel No Pain Whatsoever

 — World Economic Forum (@wef) December 13, 2017

 According to Newsweek, researchers say that gene therapy could be a solution to this problem.
-Their goal is to find a way to reproduce the “Marsili phenotype,” along with their mutated gene said John Wood, a neurobiology professor at the University College London Wolfson Institute for Biomedical Research.
+Their goal is to find a way to reproduce the “Marsili phenotype,” along with their mutated gene, said John Wood, a neurobiology professor at the University College London Wolfson Institute for Biomedical Research.